MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/automated-quality-inspection.md

 ---
 ## About this Accelerator

-The Artificial Intelligence of Things (AIoT) is the combination of artificial intelligence (AI) technologies with the Internet of Things (IoT) infrastructure to achieve more efficient IoT operations, improve human-machine interactions and enhance data management and analytics.
-AI can be used to transform IoT data into useful information for improved decision making processes, thus creating a foundation for newer technology such as IoT Data as a Service (IoTDaaS).
+The Artificial Intelligence of Things (AIoT) is the combination of Artificial Intelligence (AI) technologies with the Internet of Things (IoT) infrastructure to achieve more efficient IoT operations, improve human-machine interactions and enhance data management and analytics.
+AI can be used to transform IoT data into useful information for improved decision-making processes, thus creating a foundation for newer technology such as IoT Data as a Service (IoTDaaS).

 A growing industry trend is the use of AI and ML in Azure and at the edge to automate quality inspection.
 At a high level, the solutions typically leverage AI image analysis and data from IoT sensors to detect product quality issues in real-time on the production line.
 By implementing AI-based product quality inspection through AI image analysis, manufacturers not only reduce defects and increase factory yield but also have a direct positive impact on customer satisfaction.

 ### Customer Challenges

-* **Defective products increase costs** in the form of returns and increased customer support
+* **Defective products increase costs** in the form of returns and extend customer support
-* **Late detection of faulty products** cause for increased costs over early detection
+* **Late detection of faulty products** raise costs
 * **Customer satisfaction and retention decreases** when receiving a faulty product

 > Machine Learning will improve product quality in discrete manufacturing industries by 35%